frankenperez/openathon-nextjs/labs/lab-00/README.md

 ### Benefits of SSR

 - **SEO Friendly**.
-SSR offer an SEO (**Search Engine Optimization**) friendly way of building websites and applications when compared to traditional SPAs.
+SSR offers an SEO (**Search Engine Optimization**) friendly way of building websites and applications when compared to traditional SPAs.
 Search engines can easily index and crawl content because it can be rendered before the page is loaded.
 - **Fast FCP**.
 A server-side rendered application enables pages to be rendered and visible faster, improving metrics such as [first contentful paint](#additional-concepts) and the user experience, particularly for users with a slow internet connection or outdated devices.
 - **Social Sharing**.
 With SSR you can programmatically customize the Open Graph meta titles for each page, which is also relevant to SEO and makes your URLs look much better in social media.
 - **Indexation**.
 SSR web pages will potentially be indexed correctly because web browsers prioritize web pages with faster load times.